TranquilMarmot/ResetPhysicsInterpolationSpam/README.md

-# Minimal reproduction project (MRP) for Godot issue
+# Minimal reproduction project for https://github.com/godotengine/godot/issues/101665

 Run the game and hit Escape to pause/unpause the scene.